Asadbekabdullaev35/thisIsTheWay/README.md

 # thisIsTheWay
-my first repository on the GitHub
+My first repository on the GitHub

+Learning how to code on C